 If you’ve ever received a free pen or mug for free from a business branded with their logo, that’s a promo product.
 The key concept is that businesses use these products for promotional purposes of some kind.
 Done correctly, this can help businesses generate more repeat business and acquire new customers.

 Your job as a K&W dealer is first and foremost to generate leads and close sales.

 Almost every business can benefit from using these products in one way or another, and there are many types of promotional products.
 Meaning, there are many opportunities to profit.

-For example, some choose to specialise in a particular type of business, industry or product type.
-This way they can tailor their product samples and sales pitch to suite.
+For example, some choose to specialize in a particular type of business, industry, or product type.
+This way they can tailor their product samples and sales pitch to suit.
 While others focus on a particular marketing strategy such as attending industry events or some form of online marketing.

 In any case, this is a big part of what you will be doing so it’s important to think this through.

 Once you have leads, you need to meet with the owner/ manager of that business and attempt to close the sale.
 This primarily involves presenting the catalog/s, explaining the benefits, and taking their orders.